isaaceguaoje124/alx-system_engineering-devops/0x01-shell_permissions/README.md

-0 task: su betty switches the current user to user betty
+1 task: id -un prints the effective username of the current user.